Secure Connected Places blue header image

 Secure Connected Places

-LOCAL AUTHORITIES: JOIN THE NEXT PHASE OF the SECURE CONNECTED PLACES RESEARCH PROJECT WITH DSIT
+THE SECURE CONNECTED PLACES RESEARCH PROJECT

 The Department for Science, Innovation and Technology (DSIT) is collaborating with Plexal on the second (beta) phase of a research project focused on the cyber security of connected places, also known as smart cities.
+Applications for local authorities to join the beta phase of testing are now closed.

 BUILDING ON THE ALPHA PHASE